 Work-study: These funds can be earned while in school, usually by working at a designated job for the school.
 Work-study is awarded based on financial need and is not applied directly to the balance owed to the school.
 You'll be paid directly.
 The student applies for a work-study job and earns a regular paycheck like almost any other job.
 The only difference is that there's a maximum amount available for the semester.

 Parent PLUS loans: In some cases, Parent PLUS loans may appear on a financial aid award letter as an option to help cover costs.
 However, even if this is listed on the award letter, the parent or legal guardian must apply for and be eligible to receive a Parent PLUS loan based on his or her credit history.
 If a parent is approved and winds up borrowing a Parent PLUS loan, he or she is legally responsible for paying it back (not the student).
 If they're denied, the student will be allowed to take out additional unsubsidized loans—but be careful, because this will result in more interest to repay.

 If you come across any other financial aid terms that you don't understand, look them up in our glossary!

 How Much Is Really Enough?

 At the bottom of the financial aid award letter is a sum of how much financial aid the student is eligible to receive.
-This is the chance to decide whether or not all that money is needed.
+If you subtract this total from the school's COA, you'll have the remaining amount you need to cover the cost.

-We recommend accepting any grant or scholarship money offered, because it doesn't have to be paid back.
-However, if the entire loan amount awarded isn't needed, some or all of it can be rejected.
+This is also your chance to decide whether you need all the aid offered.
+We recommend accepting any grant or scholarship money, because you don't have to pay it back.
+However, if you don't need the entire loan amount awarded, consider rejecting some or all of it.
 The school will provide instructions on how to do this right in the award letter.

 It's a good idea to only borrow the amount really needed.
-If some of the loan funding is declined but more is needed later, it can usually be requested again from the school—as long as it's still within the same school year.
+If you decline some of the loan funding but need more later, you can usually request it again from the school—as long as it's still within the same school year.